I Got The “Preppy” Bob & It’s The Best Decision I’ve Made For My Hair

 What is the best way to style a bob haircut?

 Various hairdressers have told me that I have fine hair, but a lot of it, so I know the importance of getting my hair products right to avoid a shapeless look.
-According to Rice, finer hair can benefit from the use of pre-blow drying leave-in like Davines Liquid Spell.
+According to Rice, finer hair can benefit from the use of pre-blow drying products like Davines Liquid Spell, £40.
 When applied to wet hair, it creates volume and protects against heat damage.

-Finishing products, like Davines This Is A Dry Texturizer, kicks the preppy bob into high gear by creating gentle and effortless movement, says Rice.
+Finishing products, like Davines Dry Texturiser, £26.25, kicks the preppy bob into high gear by creating gentle and effortless movement, says Rice.
 This texture spray occupies a space between a dry shampoo and a hairspray, and it won’t leave waves feeling crunchy.

 AdvertisementADVERTISEMENT

-For thicker hair, Rice recommends Oway Smoothing Fluid, which makes blowdrying easier.
-If you like to let your hair dry naturally, she praises Davines Love Curl Cream to help hydrate hair and maximize curl definition.
+For thicker hair, Rice recommends Oway Smoothing Fluid, £39.50, which makes blowdrying easier.
+If you like to let your hair dry naturally, she praises Davines Love Curl Cream, £23, to help hydrate hair and maximise curl definition.
 You might like to finish off with a multi-functioning oil for added softness.
-Rice recommends Davines Oi Oil.
-Also try Arkive The Good Habit Hybrid Oil, if you’d rather spend less.
+Rice recommends Davines Oi Oil, £40.75.
+Also try Arkive The Good Habit Hybrid Oil, £14, or VO5 Invisibly Light Hair Oil, £5, if you’d rather spend less.

 How do you best maintain a preppy bob?

-Rice pinpoints Oway Moisturising Hair Bath Shampoo and Davines Intense Hair Treatment as personal favorites.
-R29 also rates L’Oréal Elvive Hydra Hyaluronic Shampoo, Garnier Ultimate Blends Hair Food Coconut Oil 3-in-1 Hair Mask Treatment, and Sexy Hair Gloss N' Glow Rinse as a lightweight at-home shine treatment.
+Rice pinpoints Oway Moisturising Hair Bath Shampoo, £24, and Davines Intense Hair Treatment, £22, as personal favourites.
+R29 also rates L’Oréal Elvive Hydra Hyaluronic Shampoo, currently £2.25, and Garnier Ultimate Blends Hair Food Coconut Oil 3-in-1 Hair Mask Treatment, currently £3.99.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.